JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-dependencies.md

 >
 {style="tip"}

-Let's go back to the app and make the greeting a little more festive.
-In addition to the device information, add a function to display the number of days left until New Year's Day.
+Let's go back to the app and make the greeting a little more festive:
+In addition to the OS version, add a function to display the number of days left until New Year's Day.
 The `kotlinx-datetime` library, which has full multiplatform support, is the most convenient way to work with dates in your shared code.

-1. Open the `build.gradle.kts` file located in the `shared` directory.
+1. Open the `build.gradle.kts` file located in the `sharedLogic` directory.
 2. Add the following dependency and the Kotlin time opt-in to the `commonMain` source set dependencies:

     ```kotlin
     kotlin {
         //...
         sourceSets {
+            // Opt-in necessary to use experimental kotlin.time APIs
+            // from the standard Kotlin library,
+            // distinct from the kotlinx-datetime library.
             all { languageSettings.optIn("kotlin.time.ExperimentalTime") }

             commonMain.dependencies {